rusini/manool/Home.md

 {%include page_header.md%}{%raw%}

-*MANOOL is a fairly readable homoiconic language with primarily value (non-referential) semantics that balances programmer's productivity with scalability...*
+*MANOOL is a fairly readable homoiconic language with primarily value (non-referential) semantics that balances the programmer's productivity with scalability...*

 #### What is the purpose of MANOOL?